3YourMind

 3YOURMIND is a Berlin-based 3D printing software company, founded by Aleksander Ciszek and Stephan Kuehr.
 The company was launched in 2014.

 Overview

-The company is a spin-off of the Technical University of Berlin.
-The online e-commerce and Enterprise platforms of the company were launched in 2015.
+The company is a spin-off of Technische Universität Berlin.
+The online e-commerce and enterprise platforms of the company were launched in 2015.
 The company provides integrations to 3D printing directly from 15 CAD software programs.
-3YOURMIND developed the AM Part Identifier(AMPI) system with advising from Electro-Optical Systems (EOS) to evaluate a company's entire part inventory and identifies the parts that are suitable for 3D printing.
+3YOURMIND developed its AM Part Identifier (AMPI) system with advice from Electro-Optical Systems (EOS) to evaluate a company's parts inventory and identify the parts that are suitable for 3D printing.